Soreption

 Soreption is a technical death metal band from Sundsvall, Västernorrlands län, Sweden.
 Formed in 2005, they are best known for their fast melodies and sharp, groovy riffs.
+Despite the band's Swedish nationality, Metal Hammer stated the opinion that the band's "brand of death metal just doesn’t sound that Swedish at all."

 They have released one EP and four full-length albums.